ji-zai/personal-site/content/essays/seek-truth.md

 ---

+### Conditioning is becoming more important than ability to act.

+---

 ### A master has better control over their conditioning

 - And this isn’t through sheer willpower - as we saw earlier, willpower only works for conditioning you can see, but not the conditioning that you’re blind to. (reference the piece above).